sample-accelerators/java-functions-accelerator/README.md

-# Python Accelerator - Function Buildpacks for Knative
+# Java Accelerator - Function Buildpacks for Knative

 This accelerator generates template files, which enable developers to work with Function Buildpacks and deploy a FaaS experience easily.